Jeffree Star Cosmetics: 2019

 In March 2019, a successor to the "Blood Sugar" palette, "Blue Blood", was released.
 This palette highlighted blue toned shades and featured a casket shape.
 A collection coinciding with the palette also released.
 On April 2, 2019, Star announced that one of the company's warehouses had been robbed; around US$2,500,000 was lost.
 Items stolen from the warehouse included the eyeshadow palette "Blue Blood" and a then-unreleased concealer, Magic Star.
 Some stolen products were resold on other websites.
 He consequently announced that "Magic Star" would be launched in May.
 As revealed in The Beautiful World of Jeffree Star, no leads were discovered by the FBI.

 In May 2019, Star revealed the company's first lip gloss collection, titled "The Gloss".
 In August, Star announced that a collaborative palette with Morphe would be released.
 In conjunction with the palette, a brush set was launched.
 Star stated that the collaboration was created mainly to make a palette that has a cheaper price point.
 Unlike Androgyny, the collaborative palette contained 30 shades.
 Jawbreaker, the company's "biggest release to date", was released in June 2019, along with a summer collection.
 A smaller palette titled "Mini Breaker" was also released.

 In October 2019, Shane Dawson's documentary series The Beautiful World of Jeffree Star showcased behind the scenes of Jeffree Star Cosmetics.
 The series also documents the production of a new product line, created by Star and Dawson.
-Star revealed he had made around $20 million for his "Blood Sugar" palette.
+Star revealed he had made over $20 million for his "Blood Sugar" palette.
 On November 1, 2019, The Conspiracy Collection became available through the company's website and Morphe locations.
 Excessive traffic resulted in outages on Shopify and Morphe.com lasting hours.

 Two mystery boxes were launched on the website, a later one being a Halloween-themed one.
 The first one was criticized by some for not including beauty products in one box and missing items in another.
 However, the first one received mostly positive reviews.
 The second one, released in October 2019, was criticized by some who received broken products.

-In 2019, the cosmetics line became available in Singapore and Malaysia.
-According to Jeffree Star Cosmetics website, as of November 20, 2019, the line is also available in-store in Australia, Bangladesh, Finland, Norway, the Philippines, Switzerland, and the United Arab Emirates.